MailOnline/videojs-vast-vpaid/README.md

       //Media tag URL
       url: "http://pubads.g.doubleclick.net/gampad/ads?env=....",
       playAdAlways: true,
-      //Note: As requested we set the preroll timeout at the same place thant the adsCancelTimeout
+      //Note: As requested we set the preroll timeout at the same place than the adsCancelTimeout
       adCancelTimeout: adsCancelTimeout,
       adsEnabled: !!options.adsEnabled
     });